Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Instabilities

 In this work, we are interested in the maximal growing perturbation of a certain radial wavenumber.
 Therefore, we use the following condition by \citet{Urpin_2004} to get the corresponding fastest growing vertical wavenumber (see also \cite{2016A&A...586A..33U})

 where $j(R,z)$ represents the specific angular momentum.
 The vertically perturbed fluid parcels which are prone to be unstable to the VSI experience buoyant forces in the case of a stable stratification, which impede the instability's growth.
-Fast thermal relaxation can overcome this obstacle, because it adjusts the fluid parcels temperature to the background temperature and therefore diminishes buoyancy driving entropy differences. \citet{Lin_2015} considered this effect and derived a critically slow relaxation time scale for which the VSI can grow
+Fast thermal relaxation can overcome this obstacle, because it adjusts the fluid parcels temperature to the background temperature and therefore diminishes buoyancy driving entropy differences. \citet{Lin_2015} considered this effect and derived a critically slow relaxation time scale \ADD{of $\tau_{\mathrm{crit}}={\left|\partial_z v_{\phi}\right|}/{N_z^2}$} for which the VSI can grow in a convectively stable disk.
+In contrast, a convectively unstable or neutral vertical stratification does not impede vertical perturbations and thus allows for VSI in the presence of sufficiently fast cooling.
+The behaviour of VSI in such a polytropically stratified disk was also studied by \cite{Nelson_2012} in numerical experiments,\CORR{ who found a critical relaxation time of $\tau_{\mathrm{relax}}\Omega \sim 10$.
+This leads to a necessary criterion for the onset of VSI in the convectively stable ($N_z^2 >0$) and unstable/neutral ($N_z^2 \leq 0$) case.

-A convectively unstable or neutral vertical stratification does not impede vertical perturbations and thus allows for VSI in the presence of sufficiently fast cooling.
-The behavior of VSI in such a polytropically stratified disk was also studied by \cite{Nelson_2012} in numerical experiments, who found a cooling time criterion of \CORR{$\tau_{\mathrm{relax}}\Omega \lesssim 10$}.
-It is therefore necessary to investigate whether the vertical stratification is potentially neutral or unstable to convection, since the resulting change in the vertical disk structure might allow for VSI, even if criterion \eqref{VSI_crit} is not fulfilled. \ADD{It has to be noted, that \autoref{VSI_growth} does not include the effects of viscosity which can not be treated extensively in this work. \cite{Lin_2015} found that significant growth in set-ups including viscosity only occurs for modes with $k_R H \sim \mathcal{O}(10)$.
-We are therefore limiting our study to a radial wavenumber in this order of magnitude to minimize potential shortcomings of the linear theory due to viscous damping in our disk models.}
+It is therefore necessary to investigate whether the vertical stratification is buoyantly neutral or unstable to convection, since the resulting change in the vertical disk structure might allow for VSI, even if cooling becomes less efficient.} \\ \ADD{It has to be noted, that \autoref{VSI_growth} does not include the effects of viscosity which can not be treated extensively in this work. \cite{Lin_2015} found that significant growth in set-ups including viscosity only occurs for modes with $k_R H \sim \mathcal{O}(10)$.
+We are therefore limiting our study to a radial wavenumber in this order of magnitude to minimise potential shortcomings of the linear theory due to viscous damping in our disk models.}